Ginger Mayson

 Ginger Mayson (1954/1955 – September 7, 2023) was an American college volleyball coach.
 She started her coaching career at the University of South Alabama.
 Mayson became an assistant coach for Kansas State for the 1985 season, then started an eight-year career as the head coach of the Michigan State Spartans volleyball team.

 Early life

 Ginger Mayson graduated from the University of South Alabama in 1977 with a Bachelor's of Arts degree in criminal justice/administration.
 Mayson was a four time letter winner in volleyball and a three time letter winner in basketball.
 She also received all-conference honors twice.
 Mayson received a master's degree in public administration of South Alabama.

 Coaching career

 South Alabama

 Mayson coached South Alabama for two years, accruing a record of 56–26.
 In 1982, she coached the team to a 42–13 record, at the time a program record.
-She coached at South Alabama from 1981–83.
+She coached at South Alabama from 1981 to 1983.